 While planning for your death may not be the most enjoyable conversation you want to have, making sure your family and assets are taken care of when you pass away can be a significant burden lifted off your shoulders and theirs.
 For these reasons, if you are thinking about estate planning or want to explore your options, make sure you reach out to an experienced estate planning law firm today.

-At California Probate and Trust, PC, our estate planning legal professionals are ready to answer your questions, go over your estate planning options and help you prepare for the future.
+At California Probate and Trust, PC, our trust attorneys are ready to answer your questions, go over your estate planning options and help you prepare for the future.
 Contact us today for more information and find out how we can help.